dhermes/tls-codelab/docs/appendix/client.md

-# Generating Leaf Certificate for TLS Client (in mTLS)
+# Generating Leaf Certificate for TLS Client

-To create a "local" client certificate for testing purposes
+To create a "local" client certificate for use in testing mTLS

 ## Prerequisites